jfitzpatrick99/dicompipeline/README.md

   required platforms.
 * I would also look at running the code through one of the many python linters that are available and cleaning up some of the imports.
+* Tests that test the main entry point don't validate the output at all because I was not able to get the pytest capsys test fixture to work; I have always had problems with it and it would be a matter of figuring out what I did in the past to make it work here.